lafsar/Chess/Chess/Chess.Domain/Readme.txt

 ﻿As you can see, I was a little bored on my vacation so I attempted to complete the majority of the core logic for a full chessgame with all the piece types.

 I fixed up/changed some of the pawn unit tests (Especially the ones that weren't following chess rules), added Queen and King unit tests, and moved the board unit tests to another file.
 For this app, I assumed that Black pieces start at the top (row 0-1) and White pieces are at the bottom of the board.
+That way, we can have legal pawn moves.
 As per chess rules, White is assumed to go first.

 I used a combination of design patterns which I will explain below.